Minimum wage rates for all workers who are 16 or older

 If you’re supervising or training other workers, however, you’re entitled to be paid the adult minimum wage – even if you’d otherwise be classed as a starting-out or trainee worker.

 What can I do if I’m not being paid the minimum wage?

-If your employer has been paying you below the minimum wage, contact a government labour inspector for help (see “Other resources” at the end of this chapter).
+If your employer has been paying you below the minimum wage, contact a government labour inspector for help (see “Where to go for more support” at the end of this chapter).
 You (or a labour inspector) can apply to the Employment Relations Authority for it to order your employer to pay you a monetary penalty for breaching your rights.

 Minimum wage exemption permits for disabled people